itstommymorgan/asari/README.md

 Asari is a Ruby wrapper for AWS CloudSearch, with optional ActiveRecord support for easy integration with your Rails apps.

+Note:  This version is currently under heavy development.
+If you want a stable version please look aththe master branch.

 #### Why Asari?